ALVIN02-ui/NeonDemonPortfolioProject4/README.md

 ### Unfixed Bugs

-- No unfixed bugs left in the document as far as I can see through the testing process
+- As far as I am aware there are no unfixed bugs in this project, I have extensively tested the functionality of the site and have it all documented in the [test_section](TESTING.md)

 ## Credits